 Rather than pulling data from other digital currency exchanges, buy and sell prices are influenced by active trades placed on CoinJar Exchange by CoinJar members.

 This method of determining a price point provides rates that match what other CoinJar members are willing to trade at the time, with the convenience of not having to match your trade with another willing participant at the time.
 CoinJar acts as a market maker in this case.

 The difference between the buy and sell price at any given time is known as the "spread".
 When it comes to making a new currency conversion, the size of the spread is influenced by the actual amount being converted.

-As a general indicator, the rates displayed within CoinJar are based on a trade worth $2,000 Australian dollars.
+As a general indicator, the rates displayed within CoinJar are based on a trade worth £2,000 Great British pounds.
 Any larger trades will begin to see the size of the spread increase, whereas smaller trades will experience a decrease in spread.

 Final buy/sell prices are always quoted in full before confirming any transaction.

 The reference rate within CoinJar is the approximate value of a digital currency at any given time, and are used to provide an estimate of the value of each account in a familiar currency.
 CoinJar's pricing algorithm takes a weighted volume across a series of global exchanges, then measures current liquidity, availability and other local and global market factors to determine a reasonable reference rate for each digital currency on offer.

 You can also choose your reference currency within your CoinJar's Settings - allowing you to view that particular currency equivalent for each of the digital currency account balances within your CoinJar.

 The digital currency accounts within CoinJar uses reference rates to provide an estimated value for the funds in that account.
 However, when you are trading you use CoinJar's buy price when buying, and CoinJar's sell price when selling.